 Q: Does LPA have a computer lab where I can use a computer and a printer?

-A: Yes, all of our classrooms are equipped with student computers (chrome books) and
+A: All of our classrooms are equipped with student computers (chrome books) and

-desktop computers which are connected to printers.
+desktop computers that are connected to printers.
 These are available for student use

 Q: If I’m doing most of my work at home, how do I do wet Science Labs?